2026/27 AMCAS Application Guide (With Screenshots)

 For schools using the AMCAS Letter Service program, your letters of recommendation (LORs) are another item submitted directly to AMCAS and the medical schools you are applying to.

-Since AMCAS doesn’t require a student’s LoRs to verify their application, students may submit their application even if their letters have not yet arrived at AMCAS.
+Since AMCAS doesn’t require a student’s LORs to verify their application, students may submit their application even if their letters haven’t arrived at AMCAS yet.
 The medical schools will receive the application and letters after the application has been fully verified.

-Pro Tip: Your letters of evaluation are another way to really set your application apart.
-Generic LORs will not add value to your application.
+Pro Tip: Also called letters of evaluation, your LORs are a great way to set your application apart.
+Generic LORs won’t add value to your application.
 Get letters from professors, supervisors, and mentors that you had genuine relationships with — people who can speak to your character and accomplishments.
 Start asking letter writers for LORs 3-4 months beforehand.
 Check out this article on etiquette for approaching letter writers.

-For each entry, you must choose 1 of 3 types.
-Each letter type is considered 1 letter entry, regardless of the actual number of letters it contains.
+For each entry, you must choose one of three types.
+Each letter type is considered one letter entry, regardless of the actual number of letters it contains.

-Here are the definitions of the 3 letter types:
+Here are the definitions of the three letter types:

 • Committee Letter: A letter authored by a prehealth committee or prehealth advisor intended to represent your institution’s evaluation of you.
 A Committee Letter may or may not include additional letters written in support of your application.
 The Committee Letter is sometimes called a Composite Letter.